-- Examine the log files (see "Log Files" on page 389): - Search for errors in all log files.
-See "Status in Log Files" on page 360.
+- Examine the log files (see "Log Files" on page 507): - Search for errors in all log files.
+See "Status in Log Files" on page 472.
 Examine all messages within the timeframe in question. - Trace errors to the source.
-Try to find an event that triggered the error. - Use the IRIX icrash commands.
-See "Kernel Status Tools" on page 387. - Use detailed information from the view area in the GUI to drill down to specific configuration information. - Run the Test Connectivity task in the GUI.
-See "Test Node Connectivity with the GUI" on page 187. - Determine how the nodes of the cluster see the current CXFS kernel membership by entering the following command on each CXFS administration node: - # /usr/cluster/bin/clconf\info
+Try to find an event that triggered the error. - Use the sial scripts version of the IRIX icrash commands.
+See "Kernel Status Tools" on page 504 and the icrash man page. - Use detailed information from the view area in the GUI to drill down to specific configuration information. - Run the Test Connectivity task in the GUI.
+See "Test Node Connectivity with the GUI" on page 227.

+• Determine how the nodes of the cluster see the current CXFS kernel membership by entering the following command on each CXFS administration node: